ferama/pigdns/README.md

 * A friendly page to get always fresh certificates
 * Special cases handling using a standard zone file

-## Project STATUS
-PigDNS is in early development stages

 ## Setup

 * Delegate a subdomain to pigdns.